jrdnbradford/Google-Sheet-Color-Sort/README.md

 # Google-Sheet-Color-Sort
 Google Sheet-bound script that assists with sorting Google Sheet rows by selected column's background fill color.

+Note: Google recently added the ability to sort Sheets by background fill color.
+See their [help article](https://support.google.com/docs/answer/3540681) for details.

 ## Usage
 ### Add the Script to your Google Sheet
 In your Google Sheet select **Tools** -> **Script editor**.
 Remove the default code, paste in the contents of this [script](googleSheetColorSort.gs), save, and enter a project title of your choice.
 Close the script editor and go back to your Sheet.